The 10 Best Camera Cranes

 video play icon

-This wiki has been updated 22 times since it was first published in October of 2016.
+This wiki has been updated 26 times since it was first published in October of 2016.
 Enabling you to view a scene from above, these camera cranes can help provide an enhanced level of professionalism and versatility to any shoot.
 They'll allow you to move up and away from the action and capture large groups of people in a smooth, efficient manner.
 Ideal for commercials, documentaries, features, and even weddings, they are available in an array of designs with varying capabilities.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. ProAm USA Orion